 Using the left-hand menu, navigate to the Reports section of the dashboard.

 Click on the plus symbol (under the heading My Audience Reports) to create a new Audience Report.

-Complete the online form, selecting the relevant ticketing and/or survey data the report should be based on.
+Complete the online form, selecting the relevant ticketing and/or survey data on which the report should be based.

 If you have submitted ticketing data:

 - Use the tick box to select Use Ticketing Data.